brandur/sorg/content/drafts/redis-cluster.md

-not often used as a primary data store, but it has a sweet spot in storing and accessing ephemeral data whose loss can be tolerated -- metrics, session state, caching -- and it does so _fast_.
+not often used as a primary data store, but it has a sweet spot in storing and accessing ephemeral data whose loss can be tolerated -- metrics, session state, caching -- and it does so _fast_, providing not only optimal performance, but efficient algorithms on a useful set of built-in data structures.
 It's a common staple in the modern technology stack.

-Until recently, Stripe's rate limiting stack ran on a single very hot instance of Redis.
-It had a followers in place that were ready to be promoted in case the primary failed, but at any given time, it was one node that handled every operation.
+Stripe's rate limiters are built on top of Redis, and until recently, they ran on a single _very hot_ instance of Redis.
+The server had followers in place for failover, but at any given time, one node was handling every operation.

-Not having a strategy in place for scaling horizontally wasn't a good thing, but it was impressive that Redis could even handle on the order of thousands of operations per second (and up [1]).
+In retrospect, it was impressive that this was even possible.
+Every rate limiting operation requires multiple Redis commands to run, and every API request passes through a series of rate limiters.
+One node was handling on the scale of tens of thousands of operations per second and up [1].

+The node's saturation meant that there was an ambient level of failures occurring.
+Most of the time this was okay because clients were specifically written to tolerate Redis unavailability, but the severity could escalate under certain conditions.
+We eventually migrated to a 10-node [Redis Cluster][rediscluster] with good success.
+Impact on performance was negligible, and we now have an easy knob to turn for horizontal scalability.

+The before and after error cliff [2]:

+!fig src="/assets/redis-cluster/errors.png" caption="Errors subsiding after a transition to Redis Cluster."

+## The limits of operation (#limits)

-## The single-threaded model (#single-threaded)
+### The single-threaded model (#single-threaded)

 It's made somewhat more impressive when you know that Redis is for all practical purposes a single-threaded system.